dronekit/dronekit-sitl/README.md

 The tool is used extensively by DroneKit projects to test DroneKit apps and example code.

+**Note:** DroneKit-SITL currently only supplies x86 binaries for Mac, Linux and Windows.
+You can't run it on ARM platforms like RaPi.

 ## Installing

 Install using pip (recommended):